National Association of Legislative Information Technology ByLaws and Standing Orders

 Article 1: Name

-The name of the organization shall be the National Association of Legislative Information Technology (NALIT), a recognized staff section in the legislative staff division of the National Conference of State Legislatures (NCSL), hereinafter referred to as the Association.
+The name of the organization shall be the National Association of Legislative Information Technology (NALIT), a recognized professional staff association in the legislative staff division of the National Conference of State Legislatures (NCSL), hereinafter referred to as the Association.

 Article 2: Purposes